By Santi, Head Van Engineer, December 28, 2025

 Budgeting for hidden problems in RV conversions

-After-purchase recommendations and preventive maintenance
+After-purchase tips and preventive maintenance

 Initial service priorities once you buy (fluids, filters, cooling system, DEF flush)